Developing Gold, Silver and Tellurium Resource for the Renewable Energy Sector

 In April 2012, Deer Horn Capital released an updated resources estimate for the property.
 Using a 1 g/t gold cut-off, there is an indicated resource of 414,000 tonnes grading at 5.12 g/t gold, 157.50 g/t silver and 160 ppm tellurium and an inferred resource of 197,000 tonnes grading at 5.04 g/t gold, 146.50 g/t silver and 137 ppm tellurium.
 The deposit remains open to the east, west and down-dip, offering the opportunity to expand the resource in the future.

-In June 2018, Deer Horn Capital released their PEA for their Deer Horn property.
+In June 2018, Deer Horn Capital released a PEA for the Deer Horn property.
 Highlights from the PEA include:

 - Initial capital costs of $28.3 million including a contingency of 20 percent.